kazurayam/inspectus4katalon-sample-project/docs/index.md

 ![chronos diff](diagrams/out/chronos-diff/chronos-diff.png)

-The Test Case [CURA/main](../Scripts/CURA/main/Script1667709715867.groovy) set up the parameters and calls the Test Case [CURA/materialize](../Scripts/CURA/materialize/Script1667709728945.groovy).
+The Test Case [CURA/main](../Scripts/CURA/main/Script1667709715867.groovy) sets up the parameters and calls the Test Case [CURA/materialize](../Scripts/CURA/materialize/Script1667709728945.groovy).
 The `main` testcase executes `com.kazurayam.inspectus.katalon.KatalonChronosDiff` object, which performs all diffing and reporting tasks etc behind the scene.

 The Test Case [CURA/materialize](../Scripts/CURA/materialize/Script1667709728945.groovy) is essentially an ordinary Katalon Studio’s test case.
 You are totally responsible which URL to open, how to navigate through, how to take screenshots, how to write the files.
 It is required to write the files into the `store` object.
 See [materialstore tutorial](https://kazurayam.github.io/materialstore-tutorial/) for more information of the API.